ajpierce/blog/content/posts/react-figwheel-npm-2.md

 ## Conclusion

-It hasn't even been two weeks since the [first](/posts/react-figwheel-npm/) Figwheel/NPM interop tutorial went live, and the Clojurescript community has already reduced the friction for JS interop by an order of magnitude.
+It hasn't even been two weeks since the [first](/posts/react-figwheel-npm/) Figwheel/NPM interop tutorial went live, and the ClojureScript community has already reduced the friction for JS interop by an order of magnitude.

 I don't think it can be overstated that you get all the benefits of the Google